 Create a Billing from a Sales Order

-- Navigate to Accounting Home and under the Orders and Inventory section, click Sales Orders.
+- Navigate to Accounting Home and click the Create Entries tab.
+Then, under the Orders menu, click Sales Orders.

-- On the Sales Order page, click the Create Billing button.
+- On the Sales Order page, click Create Billing.

 - On the Create Billing intermediate screen, the Customer Account and Ledger field will auto-populate.
 These fields cannot be edited.